fsprojects/FAKE/help/nuget.md

 ## Restore packages from the build script

 Modify your build script and add **RestorePackages()** near the beginning of the script.
-This will use the following default parameters to retrieve all NuGet packages which are specified in *"./\*\*/packages.config"* files:
+This will use the following default parameters to retrieve all NuGet packages which are specified in *"./\*\*/packages.config"* files.

-	let RestorePackageDefaults =
-		{ ToolPath = findToolInSubPath "nuget.exe" "./tools/nuget/NuGet.exe"
-		  TimeOut = TimeSpan.FromMinutes 5.
-		  OutputPath = "./packages" }

-FAKE will scan all subfolders for *nuget.exe* and defaults to *"./tools/nuget/NuGet.exe"* if nothing was found.

 If you need to use different parameters please use the [RestorePackage](apidocs/fake-restorepackagehelper.html) task directly.